rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

 The boolean can be passed down to the RepositoryList component.
-There it can be used to show a loading indicator instead of the `More` button.
-Since the boolean never reaches the RepositoryList component for the initial request, you can be sure that the `More` only changes to the loading indicator when there is a successive request pending.
+There it can be used to show a loading indicator instead of the "More" button.
+Since the boolean never reaches the RepositoryList component for the initial request, you can be sure that the "More" button only changes to the loading indicator when there is a successive request pending.

 {{< highlight javascript "hl_lines=3 8 12 13 14 21" >}}
 import React, { Fragment } from 'react';